Whole of Life Assurance – an Advisers tale

 There were as many different reasons as there were clients.
 But they all had one thing in common – the life cover they needed was now expensive.
 Or even worse, it was impossible to obtain because their health had changed.

-Maybe what they’d needed all along was Whole of Life…
+Maybe what they’d needed all along was a globe life Whole of Life insurance policy…

 In fact, maybe what we all need is Whole of Life – because Whole of Life has changed dramatically.